DK Matai (Silicon Valley Watcher): The size of derivatives bubble = $190K per person on planet

 Source: Forbes, March 16, 2009.

-Richard Bernstein (Banc of America Securities-Merrill Lynch): The best
+Richard Bernstein (Banc of America Securities-Merrill Lynch): The best risk-reward potential

 "Small-cap stocks have historically offered the best risk-reward potential to investors, while gold has offered the worst, says Richard Bernstein, chief investment strategist at Banc of America Securities-Merrill Lynch.